 Background.
 Districts that claim federally identified American Indian students residing on Indian lands for Title VIII Impact Aid funding shall develop and implement policies and procedures in consultation with tribal officials and parents.
 Additionally, the New Mexico Indian Education Act asserts that parent(s); families; tribal departments of education; community-based organizations; the Public Education Department; universities; and tribal, state, and local policymakers work together to find ways to improve educational opportunities for American Indian students.

 Methods.
-Peñasco Independent School District schedules Parent Advisory Committee meetings in which American Indian parents are encouraged to attend.
 PISD meets with tribal council throughout the year and on an as need basis.